 Do you want to blaze a trail to obtain Department of Defense (DoD) funding for your research?
 If so, let Travis Klopfenstein (Business Development Manager, Center for Computer-Aided Design [CCAD]) service as your trail guide with a presentation on obtaining DoD funding.
 With a background in higher education, the US Air Force, and Rockwell Collins, Travis brings a wealth of experience and knowledge to campus for capturing DoD funding.

-During this information session, a "Trail Guide" will be provided for discovering and capturing research funding from the DoD.
-This presentation will describe:
+During this information session, a "Trail Guide" was provided for discovering and capturing research funding from the DoD.
+This presentation described:

 - A "new: contract vehicle dedicated to non-traditional defense contracts like universities: the OTA